TheRealJd3/MySQLtoMongo-ETL/README.md

 # MySQLtoMongo-ETL

+Coursework-1 PDF is a report of the entire coursework (discusses design choices, explains the code etc.)

+Steps to run :
 ETL of data from MySQL database to a NOSQL database(MongoDB) Steps to run
 1-      Start XAMPP and  run MySQL(https://www.apachefriends.org/download.html)